Capitains/vagrant-capitains-dev/README.md

     Replace `/home/user/workspace/canonical-latinLit` to the path to your local clone of the canonical-latinLit repo.

+   (It can be used with other Capitains-compliant repositories too, the run script is just setup for these for
+    convenience)

 2. You may also need to change local port mappings and network card settings.
 Instructions are provided in the Vagrantfile

 ## Run the Apps